Application of the level-set model with constraints in image segmentation: Application to image segmentation and computational results

-In our last synthetic example shown in Fig.~\ref{fig:two-obstacles} we place one more constraint inside the left rectangle.
-The segmentation poses features of both experiments on the Figures \ref{fig:no-obstacle} and \ref{fig:one-obstacle}.
+In our last synthetic example shown in Fig.~\ref{fig:two-constraints} we place one more constraint inside the left rectangle.
+The segmentation poses features of both experiments on Figures \ref{fig:no-constraint} and \ref{fig:one-constraint}.
 It shows that the constrained level-set method is capable of controlling which part of the image we want to segment.

 In the remaining two figures we present a real application of the constrained level-set method to segmentation of cardiac MRI data.
 First we want to segment both, the left and the right ventricle of a heart.
-The usual level-set method for the image segmentation (c.f. \cite{MikulaSarti-2007}) is not capable to separate them.
-In Figure~\ref{fig:cardiac-mri-1} we present a) the initial set-up of the constraint barriers; b) segmentation without obstacles involved; c) segmentation with constraints separating both ventricles well.
-Figure~\ref{fig:cardiac-mri-2} demonstrates more complex segmentation result in which we separated the left ventricle, septum and the right ventricle together with pericardial fat.
+The unconstrained level-set method for the image segmentation (c.f. \cite{MikulaSarti-2007}) is not capable to separate them.
+In Figure~\ref{fig:cardiac-mri-1} we present a) the initial set-up of the constraint barriers; b) segmentation without constraints involved; c) segmentation with constraints separating both ventricles well.
+Figures~\ref{fig:cardiac-mri-1} d) and \ref{fig:cardiac-mri-1} e) demonstrate the relation between the constrained level-set method and the graph-cuts method as described in \cite{LouckyOberhuber-2012} (see the appendix for more details).
+Figure~\ref{fig:cardiac-mri-1} d) shows set-up of the initial seeds.
+They are the same as the constraints for the level-set method.
+There is only one more (blue) seed inside the left ventricle, otherwise it would not be segmented.
+The result is depicted in Figure~\ref{fig:cardiac-mri-1}.
+It is worth noting that there are other powerful methods which are specific for solving cardiac segmentation problems like the one shown in Figure~\ref{fig:cardiac-mri-1}.
+They are based on incorporation of higher level Bayesian priors and taking into account supervised learning from available cardiographic data sets (see e.g. \cite{ChanZhu-2009} ) or they are based on fully unsupervised and region based level set method \cite{ParagiosDeriche-2000, Jiang-2012}

+More complex segmentation is studied in Figures~\ref{fig:cardiac-mri-2} a) and b).
+Here we have separated the left ventricle, septum and the right ventricle together with pericardium fat.
+Comparison with the graph-cuts method can be found in Figures~\ref{fig:cardiac-mri-2} c) and d).
+Note that the red ellipse in Figure~\ref{fig:cardiac-mri-2} c) serves as the initial seed as well.
+Compared to the initial curve green circle in Figure~\ref{fig:cardiac-mri-2} a), the red ellipse does not allow the segmentation curve to grow outside.
+It is not true for the initial curve for the constrained level-set method.
+In some applications it might be advantage.
+Note that even though the level-set function was negative inside the green circle (Figure \ref{fig:cardiac-mri-2} a)), the red-line constraint pushed the level-set function to positive values immediately.
+It is no difficulty for the numerical approximation.
+Thanks to this fact, the initial condition need not to be compatible with the imposed constraints.